Jacqueline-Esbri/World_Weather_Analysis/README.md

 ## Overview of the Analysis

 The goal of this assignment was to provide real-time suggestions to make-believe clients, regarding their travel plans.
-The job entailed searching for hotels within a given range of latitude, and within range of preferred temperatures and weather conditions.
+The job entailed searching for hotels within a given range of latitude and longitudes, and within range of preferred temperatures and weather conditions.